ModuKai/RateMyCSProfessor/docs/design/RCSP_SDD.md

 Here we will discuss the features we plan on covering in this or later versions of RCSP.

-<a name="intro_scope_profiles"></a>
+<a name="intro-scope-profiles"></a>
 - 1.2.1 <i>Profiles</i>

-<p>In general, profiles may be highly customizable pages (which are also open to inspection by RCSP staff to prevent inappropriateness) belonging to a single user.
-The medium through which customizability is installed into each profile may be an interface which allows the writing of markdown and stylesheet code, which is dealt with accordingly by our processing and storage components, returning feedback to the user regarding the status of their input.</p>
+<p>In general, profiles may be highly customizable web pages (which are necessarily open to inspection by RCSP staff to prevent inappropriateness) belonging to a single user.
+The medium through which high customizability is installed for each profile may be an interface which allows the writing of markdown and stylesheet code, which is dealt with accordingly by our processing and storage components, returning feedback to the user regarding the status of their input.</p>

 <table>
   <tr>